ludicast/angular-rails/README.md

 This project lets you use angularjs with the yummy Rails 3.1 asset pipeline.
 The eventual goal is to have it integrate scaffolding with test support.

 ## Warning!!
-Code-Theft :)

-This README (and some of the accompanying code) is being copied/pasted/ripped from the [backbone-rails](http://github.com/codebrew/backbone-rails) project to help bootstrap things.
-Later on I'll cut the cord.
+Abandoned Fork

+This library hasn't been updated for a while.
+Rails 3 is now Rails 5.
+Angularjs 1 is now Angular 7.
+Use at your peril :).

+## Credit to backbone-rails

+The initial fork/inspiration was from the [backbone-rails](http://github.com/codebrew/backbone-rails) project.

 ## Assumptions